 POWELL GARDENS - Kansas City, MO [MASTER PLAN + FULL SERVICE DESIGN]

-More than 900 acres of restored prairie, woodlands, and wetlands embrace a collection of display gardens and E. Faye Jones prairie-style architecture at Powell Gardens.
+More than 900 acres of restored prairie, woodlands, and wetland embrace a collection of display gardens and E. Faye Jones prairie-style architecture at Powell Gardens.
 Officially designated as a botanical garden in 1988, Powell Gardens has evolved from a Boy Scout camp to a horticultural destination that celebrates the natural and cultural heritage of the region.
-Cindy Tyler was involved with Powell’s stewardship for over 15 years, leading the design for the updated Master Plan, Heartland Harvest, the nation’s largest seed-to-plate garden, and Fountain Garden and the surrounding eight terraced beds that comprise the Insectary Gardens.
+Cindy Tyler was involved with Powell’s stewardship for over fifteen years, beginning with the updated Master Plan in 2000 and continuing with the design Heartland Harvest Garden, the nation’s largest seed-to-plate garden, and the Fountain Garden and its surrounding terraced beds that comprise the Insectary Gardens.
+When Powell purchased additional U.S. 50 frontage in 2013, Terra, along with Maurice Jennings, updated the arrival experience and entry garden plans.

 NAPLES BOTANICAL GARDEN - Naples, FL [MASTER PLAN]

 Cindy Tyler began her involvement with the Naples Botanical Garden while a partner with MTR.
 During that period she led the development of the Master Plan and prepared designs for one of its first phases: the upland trail to the upland habitat.
-When the Garden hired a new Executive Director, Cindy was called back to revise the Master Plan.
-Under the direction of the newly appointed Brian Holley, she worked with the design team in Naples to develop a plan whose central theme was “Plants and People of the 26th Latitude”, with a stronger focus on what draws people to gardens – color.
+When the Garden named Brian Holley as Executive Director, he called back to revise the Master Plan, under his direction; Cindy worked with the design team in Naples to develop a plan whose central theme was “Plants and People of the 26th Latitude”, with a stronger focus on what draws people to gardens – color.

 Also key to the redevelopment of the Master Plan was the desire to set a clear example of wetland conservation to the community.
 A strong conservational message was woven through the redesign of the Plan to preserve all existing wetlands of significance, and the ensuing design challenge was to create a lake system that still provided spectacular views and sufficient fill for the project while avoiding wetland disturbance.

-The revised Master Plan also had to respond to the dire need to reduce the operating and construction costs for Phase One of the project.
-The resulting Plan provides flexibility for future phasing, lower operating costs, and smaller construction costs, while maintaining a dramatic and powerful design.
-This ultimately set the stage for international designers to create horticulturally rich gardens, such as the Kathleen & Scott Kapnick Brazilian Garden designed by Raymond Jungles (pictured left) and the Marcia and L. Bates Lea Asian Garden designed by Made Wijaya (pictured right).
+The revised Master Plan also responded to the dire need to reduce operating and construction costs for Phase One of the Master Plan.
+The resulting Plan provided flexibility for future phasing and lower operating construction costs while maintaining a dramatic and powerful design.
+This ultimately set the stage for international designers to create horticulturally-rich gardens, such as the Kathleen & Scott Kapnick Brazilian Garden designed by Raymond Jungles (pictured one) and the Marcia and L. Bates Lea Asian Garden designed by Made Wijaya (pictured three).